kubernetes/kompose/docs/user-guide.md

 ```
 Note:
 - You must have a running Kubernetes cluster with a pre-configured kubectl context.
+- If you kubernetes api server url is different than https://127.0.0.1:6443, you can use the --server flag to customize it.

 ## Build and Push Docker Images